sriyalj/Machine-Translation/Final Report/README.md

 To overcome the above mentioned obstacle we did a lot a reading and researching on the proposed architecture and we examined several implementations of the proposed architecture done using other environments such as [Tensorflow](https://github.com/Kyubyong/transformer), [PyTorch](https://github.com/jadore801120/attention-is-all-you-need-pytorch) and  [Marian](https://github.com/marian-nmt/marian-examples/tree/master/transformer).
 Additionally we watched a [presentation video](https://www.youtube.com/watch?v=rBCqOTEfxvg&t=1019s) by the Google team who proposed this architecure and another [video](https://www.youtube.com/watch?v=iDulhoQ2pro&t=513s) which explained the proposed architecture.

-- Link to the solution on GitHub (link to the final submission commit) + submission timestamp (time of the GitHub commit)

-	- link to the solution (https://github.com/mt2018-tartu-shared-task/project-fishbone/tree/master/Attention)
-	- link to the final submission commit (https://github.com/mt2018-tartu-shared-task/project-fishbone/commit/39720308ba255f1c5e92dc2a30aca07fce09a8e1)
-	- last timestamp on 04 Nov 2018, 20.49 EEST

 - Contribution of each team member